 your side of the story

-how the disagreement has affected you
+how the disagreement affects you

-how you think you should resolve it
+how you think you should settle it

 Mediation takes place with the help of a trained mediator.
 The mediator does not take sides.

-has a chance to be heard
+have a chance to be heard

-shows respect for the other's values and feelings
+show respect for the other’s values and feelings

-explores workable solutions to your disagreements
+explore workable solutions to your disagreements

 The mediator does not